Table of Contents

 The Community trade mark application may be filed in any of the official languages of the European Union.

 Community trade marks shall be registered at the Office for Harmonization in the Internal Market (OHIM).
+Our attorneys in Romania can help those interested make this registration.

 The Community trade mark application contains information regarding basic elements, namely: